joseph-holland/op-patchstudio/README.md

 4. assign notes (for multisample), adjust settings and use the advanced dialog for detailed control.
 5. optionally, use **import settings** to load engine-level settings from existing preset files.
 6. click **generate patch** to download your preset as a zip file.
-7. unzip and copy the folder to your OP-XY's `presets` directory via usb.
+7. unzip and copy the folder to your op-xy's `presets` directory via usb.

 ## progressive web app (pwa)

-OP-PatchStudio is available as a Progressive Web App for offline use and quick access.
+OP-PatchStudio is available as a progressive web app for offline use and quick access.

 ### install for offline use

-- **desktop**: Look for the install icon in your browser's address bar or menu
+- **desktop**: look for the install icon in your browser's address bar or menu
-- **mobile**: Use your browser's "Add to Home Screen" option
+- **mobile**: use your browser's "add to home screen" option
-- **automatic prompt**: The app will show an install prompt when available
+- **automatic prompt**: the app will show an install prompt when available

 ### pwa features

-- **offline functionality**: Core features work without internet connection
+- **offline functionality**: core features work without internet connection
-- **home screen access**: Launch directly from your device's home screen
+- **home screen access**: launch directly from your device's home screen
-- **app shortcuts**: Quick access to Drum and Multisample tools
+- **app shortcuts**: quick access to drum and multisample tools
-- **automatic updates**: App updates automatically when online
+- **automatic updates**: app updates automatically when online
-- **native app experience**: Runs like a native app with full-screen mode
+- **native app experience**: runs like a native app with full-screen mode

 ### offline capabilities

-- ✅ Create and edit drum presets
+- ✅ create and edit drum presets
-- ✅ Create and edit multisample presets
+- ✅ create and edit multisample presets
-- ✅ Waveform editing and sample processing
+- ✅ waveform editing and sample processing
-- ✅ Generate and download patch files
+- ✅ generate and download patch files
-- ⚠️ Sample upload requires internet connection
+- ⚠️ sample upload requires internet connection
-- ⚠️ Some advanced features may require online access
+- ⚠️ some advanced features may require online access

-See [MIGRATION_COMPLETION_SUMMARY.md](MIGRATION_COMPLETION_SUMMARY.md) for detailed progress report.
+see [migration_completion_summary.md](migration_completion_summary.md) for detailed progress report.

 ## credits